clemensv/real-time-sources/gtfs/gtfs_rt_producer/README.md

 ## Usage

-The sample code in [samples/sample.py](samples/sample.py) demonstrates how to use the Kafka consumer client to receive messages from a Kafka topic.
+The sample code in [samples/sample.py](samples/sample.py) demonstrates how to use the Kafka producer client to receive messages from a Kafka topic.

 In your code, you create handler functions for each message type that you want to process.
 The handler functions are called when a message of that type is